jwattspajaro/Google-IT-Automation-with-Python/2. Using Python to Interact with the Operating System/Week_5/Errors and Exceptions/Errors & Exceptions: Practice Notebook..md

     None

 Was the above output *None*?
 If not, go back to the code block containing your revised `Guess()` function and make edits so that the output is *None* for the previous code block.
 If the above output was indeed *None*, congratulations!
 You've mastered the basics of handling errors and exceptions in Python and you are all done with this notebook!
+Was the above output *None*?
+If not, go back to the code block containing your revised `Guess()` function and make edits so that the output is *None* for the previous code block.
+If the above output was indeed *None*, congratulations!
+You've mastered the basics of handling errors and exceptions in Python and you are all done with this notebook!